Last-Mile-Health/LastMileData/src/fragments_portal/md_konobo2012.md

 (`13.3%`).

 The majority of respondents (`71.6%`) said that there was something stopping them from going to KHC.
-By far, the two most common reasons for not going to clinic were “clinic is too far away” (`58.7%`) and “no transport money” (`54.3%`).
+By far, the two most common reasons for not going to clinic were "clinic is too far away" (`58.7%`) and "no transport money" (`54.3%`).
-An additional `9.4%` cited “no medicine at clinic” as a reason for not going to KHC.
-Broken down by axis, `34.6%` of respondents in Flah and `32.8%` of respondents in Billibo had the concern that there was “no medicine at clinic”, whereas this percentage in all other axes was `15%` or less.
+An additional `9.4%` cited "no medicine at clinic" as a reason for not going to KHC.
+Broken down by axis, `34.6%` of respondents in Flah and `32.8%` of respondents in Billibo had the concern that there was "no medicine at clinic", whereas this percentage in all other axes was `15%` or less.
 Consequently, Tiyatien should make efforts to target the Billibo and Flah axes with an awareness campaign to inform communities of new interventions at KHC and to dispel any myths that drugs are not available.